bessagroup/CRATE/docs/source/rst_doc_files/advanced_usage/interface_clustering_feature.rst

                                                  mac_strains, strain_magnitude_factor)
                # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    * **Step 2.4** - In :py:mod:`crate.clustering.clusteringdata`, add the documentation of the new clustering feature in the docstring of :py:func:`~crate.clustering.clusteringdata.get_available_clustering_features`.
+    * **Step 2.4** - In :py:mod:`cratepy.clustering.clusteringdata`, add the documentation of the new clustering feature in the docstring of :py:func:`~cratepy.clustering.clusteringdata.get_available_clustering_features`.

 ----

 Recommendations
 ---------------

-* If you are not familiar with the implementation of a clustering feature in CRATE, it is **recommended** that you first take a look into the implementation of the clustering features already available (:py:func:`~crate.clustering.clusteringdata.get_available_clustering_features`).
-Despite being embedded directly in :py:mod:`crate.clustering.clusteringdata`, the fundamental implementation steps of these clustering features follows the steps previously outlined and are fully documented.
+* If you are not familiar with the implementation of a clustering feature in CRATE, it is **recommended** that you first take a look into the implementation of the clustering features already available (:py:func:`~cratepy.clustering.clusteringdata.get_available_clustering_features`).
+Despite being embedded directly in :py:mod:`cratepy.clustering.clusteringdata`, the fundamental implementation steps of these clustering features follows the steps previously outlined and are fully documented.